What’s the point of writing a blog?

 2. Basic writing skills and a unique voice.

 If you don’t have the ability to form complete sentences that make sense, or still struggle with basic punctuation, you may want to brush up on those skills.
-Your writing doesn’t have to be perfect, but it should get to the point, be reasonable organized, and leave your audience with something more than what they started with.
+Your writing doesn’t have to be perfect, but it should get to the point, be reasonably organized, and leave your audience with something more than what they started with.

 3. A desire to write and patience.